department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/forms-status-on-My-VA/FE-documentation-MVP.md

 # Forms Status on My VA MVP Frontend Documentation
-**Last updated: September 24, 2024 - added VA Form 20-10206 to the accordion info**
+**Last updated: September 27, 2024 - removed all references to PDF downloads (will be a post-MVP enhancement)**

 This FE documentation outlines all possible status cards that appear in the Benefit applications and forms section on My VA: